Things to Do in Nashville With Teens: Best Activities for Every Interest

 Are Broadway honky-tonks appropriate for teens?

-During the day (before 5–6 p.m.), many honky-tonks allow accompanied minors.
+Acme Feed and Seed is all ages all the time.
+During the day (before 5 - 6 p.m.), many honky-tonks allow accompanied minors.
 Evenings are 21+ only.

 Where should teens eat in Nashville?